ChasNelson1990/chasnelson.co.uk/content/home/recent-posts.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = ""
+title = "The Little Eye"
-subtitle = "The Little Eye Blog Posts"
+subtitle = "Recent Blog Posts"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.